Yessiree, pardner, it's that Late Show music. Easy violins, overlaid with the clip-clop of horses' hooves. It says sagebrush. It connotes cowboy.

-When Cowboy Wimpy is up there teaching a 4 year-old girl to spin a lariat, and her mother is taking dead aim at the scene with an Instamatic, that old cowpoke magic is alive and well.
+When Cowbow Wimpy is up there teaching a 4 year-old girl to spin a lariat and her mother is taking dead aim at the scene with an Instamatic, that old cowpoke magic is alive and well.

-At 15, when vaudeville in Washington was not spelled with an X, Wimpy, as he was known even then, would sneak downtown to watch the ropers from the traveling shows.
+At 15 when vaudeville in Washington was not spelled with an X. Wimpy, as he was known even then, would speak downtown to watch the ropers from the traveling shows.

 For the better part of a year, young Wimpy and the troupe toured the East Coast.
-But the dream soon washed out my sea of poverty and fond memories of home cooking.
+But the dream soon washed out in a sea of poverty and fond memories of home cooking.

 But he never let Wimpy ride off into the sunset.
-On nights and weekends, Hall would work children's parties, church socials, "any place that wanted a cowboy."
+On nights and weekends, Hall would work children's parties, church socials, "any plate that wanted a cowboy."

-Now, it's nothing bypy ride off into the sunset.
-On nights and weekends, Halt Wimpy, usually about three times a week.
+Now, it's nothing but Wimpy, usually about three times a week.
 Hall does a Cub Scout dinner here, a gig in a shopping mall there.
-He will also show up as Winkie the Clown if that's what they prefer.
-"Add it to social security and my retirement, and I'm doing great," the Wimp says, flashing his blue eyes and gapless grin.

 Wimpy did spend a year and a half at a California dude ranch once, where the cowboys were real.
 But they wanted to learn Wimpy's rope tricks, not teach him.